Everything You Need to Know About Orbs and Runes

 Check out this play by Warchamp7, who uses it to best effect and wins a 1v2:

 It’s as simple as this: when you die, you drop a death orb at your feet.
 That orb grants either +25, +50, +75, or +100 Energy depending on how much energy you had when you died (rounded up to the nearest value).
-In BLC, it was terrible when you died with an ultimate ready because it felt wasteful.
-Battlerite doesn’t have that kind of waste, and it feels much better for it.
+A full orb will also heal you for +24 Health!

 Note that death orbs can only be picked up by your teammates, so you don’t have to worry about going in rambo and accidentally feeding an ultimate to your enemies.
-This caveat is what makes this mechanic so great, if you ask me, and it would be broken otherwise.
-(Enemy orbs are grayed out so you can still see where they are and position yourself accordingly.)
+Enemy orbs are grayed out so you can still see where they are and position yourself accordingly.

 The last orb type to know about is the middle orb, and it happens to be the most influential orb of them all.
 If you only have enough awareness to for one thing in this game, let it be the middle orb.